 - Designing the Fall/Winter Wardrobe of My Dreams, by Sarah

 - How I chose the perfect jacket pattern for that bold fabric in my stash, by Chuleenan

 - 6 Coat Patterns + 1 Body: Sewing For Body Confidence with MyBodyModel, by Thandi

 Sierra is a native of Richmond, Virginia.
 She is a veterinarian by day and avid sewist by night.
-Sierra began sewing a little over a year ago as a meaningful therapeutic outlet.
-It quickly became an important part of her life as she discovered the joy of making clothes that fit her body.
-In addition to sewing, she enjoys listening to podcasts, spending time with her family, and learning how to knit.
-She currently lives in Atlanta.
+Sierra began sewing at the end of 2017 as a meaningful therapeutic outlet.
+It quickly became an important part of her life as she discovered the joy of making clothes that fit her body and style.
+In addition to sewing, she enjoys listening to podcasts, cooking all sorts of things, spending time with her family, and learning how to knit.
+She currently lives in Atlanta, Georgia.
 You can find her makes on her Instagram @SierraBurrell and blog.